adap/flower/doc/source/example-jax-from-centralized-to-federated.rst

 ----------

 The full source code for this example: `Jax: From Centralized To Federated (Code) <https://github.com/adap/flower/blob/main/examples/jax_from_centralized_to_federated>`_.
-Our example is of course somewhat over-simplified because both clients load very simple linear regression and the corresponding datset.
+Our example is of course somewhat over-simplified because both clients load the same dataset.
 You're now prepared to explore this topic further.
-How about using a CNN or using a different dataset?
+How about using a more sophisticated model or using a different dataset?
 How about adding more clients?